dxomg/vpsbot/README.md

 # Server Requirements:
 - Any 1 Gb KVM Server will work (Testing Env)
-- Any 8 Gb Kvm Server will also work (Production Env)
+- Any 8 Gb KVM Server will also work (Production Env)

 # Installation!
 First make sure to modify *main.py* to your needs then do